burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Sometimes, while using templates inside templates, there is a need for the `template` qualifier in case of difficulty understanding from the compiler side what you want to call the *template member function*.

-In this case, `template` plays the role of an extra marker for which you want to use the template function.
+In this case, `template` plays the role of an extra marker for which you want to use the **template member function**.

-In this sense, it's similar to `typename`, which is used in the context of having access to members of template classes or structures.
+In this sense, it's similar to `typename`, which is used in the context of having access to **type** members of template classes or structures.

 ```cpp
 template <typename S, typename T>